commandblock2/commandblock2.github.io/_posts/2023-09-24-solved-broswer-crashing-for-system-call-error.md

 **CRASHING**:seccomp-bpf failure in syscall 0441
 ```
 **not by disabling sandbox**.
-This crash happens in both librewolf(firefox) and qtwebengine(chromium) based browsers, and this problem is only possible to be true for the package maintainer/developers to come across.
+This crash happens in both librewolf(firefox) and qtwebengine(chromium) based browsers, and this problem is only possible for the package maintainer/developers to come across.
 The problem happened after a certain update and it took me a long time to resolve.
-This maybe a little bit of misleading because I didn't modify a single line of code of the browsers.
+This maybe a little bit of misleading because I didn't modify a single line of code of the browsers or patch anything.

 ***